FAQ

 After my first course I said to myself, "I cannot go back and live a normal life."
 In my first twelve months, I went to four courses.
 Four.
 The person who never took a day off was suddenly prioritizing 40 days of silent meditation per year.

 If someone who never took a day off in eight years can prioritize this, the time objection dissolves.
-The question isn't whether you have 10 days — it's whether you're willing to invest them in something that might fundamentally change how you relate to your own mind.
+The question isn't whether you have 10 days; it is whether you're willing to invest them in something that might fundamentally change how you relate to your own mind.

 What You Actually Get